 In 2020, the June solstice occurs on Saturday, June 20, marking the start of summer in the Northern Hemisphere.
 Here’s everything you need to know about the summer solstice—the longest day of the year!

 Are you harming your dog by feeding them the wrong food?
 There are 3 dangerous ingredients that no dog should ever eat, and if you are giving them to your dog then you might be slowly harming it.
 Click here to find out these harmful ingredients.

 Native Bees: The Best Pollinators for Your Garden

 The super-pollinators of the garden are … native bees!
 While honey bees have their place, it’s our native solitary bees—such as mason bees and leafcutter bees—which are most vital to our flowers and food.
-See how to bring these docile bees to your garden.
+Learn more about these amazing heroes of pollination—and see how to bring these docile bees to your garden.

 Avoid Gardener Aches, Pains, and Injury

 The smell of Bengay and Icy Hot mixed with bug spray is a sure sign that the gardening season is in full swing.
 Yes, cases of “gardener’s back” or “weeder’s wrist” or “pruner’s neck” are going around.
 Here’s how to avoid the hazards of gardening!

 Summer Recipes: Make the Most of the Food in Season

 Ready for summer recipe ideas?
 We’ve arranged these seasonal recipes by which ingredients are fresh during summertime!
 Think juicy tomatoes, basil, sweet corn, tender zucchini, refreshing cucumbers, bright peppers, green beans, fresh eggplant, ripe peaches, and more of summer’s bounty!